Last updated 12/14/15

 BOOKS AND MEDIA The college library is a member of the CMC Library Consortium, a cooperative of the county, municipal, and college libraries serving Rutherford and Polk counties.
 The college library has more than 38,000 books and a substantial collection of DVDs and CDs.
 The Consortium as a whole has over 250,000 items, all of which are indexed in the CMC Library Consortium Catalog, and most of which can be checked out using a common library card.
 Ebooks are also accessible via NC LIVE and NC Digital Library.

-ELECTRONIC RESOURCES The library provides access to NC LIVE, a collection of online databases made available by the state of North Carolina to its public and academic libraries, in addition to a number of subscription databases for research in health and medicine, history, literature, the sciences, and current issues.
-After login to Moodle, self-authenticating access links to NC LIVE and Credo Reference are available in the left column in the Resources box under Library Resources, as well as a linked Word document containing current passwords to all research database accessible via the library webpage.
+ELECTRONIC RESOURCES The current issue of the Chronicle of Higher Education is available online for your perusal, in addition to searchable back issues.
+The library provides access to NC LIVE, a collection of databases made available via the Internet by the state of North Carolina to its public and academic libraries, as well as databases for research in health and medicine, history, literature, and current issues.
+Access links to NC LIVE and Credo Reference are available in the left column after login to Moodle, as well as a linked Word document containing current passwords to all research database accessible to the college community.
 For anyone without access to Moodle, passwords for off-campus use of NC LIVE and selected databases may be obtained at the library circulation desk or by emailing firstname.lastname@example.org.
 For more information on NC LIVE, see the NC LIVE Information webpage.

 MAGAZINES AND JOURNALS IN PRINT A listing of the library's periodical subscriptions, and holdings of local newspapers in print and on microfilm can be found in the library's Periodicals Reading Room or on the library webpage under Subscription to Print Periodicals.